uhpenry/icons/README.md

 ---

-## ⚖️ License
+## License

 This project is licensed under the [MIT License](LICENSE).

 ---

-## 💬 Feedback
+## Feedback

 We’d love to hear from you!
 Share ideas, feedback, or requests via [GitHub Issues](https://github.com/uhpenry/uhpenry-icons/issues).

 ---

-> Built and maintained by the Uhpenry team — empowering developers to build faster and look better.
+> Built and maintained by the Uhpenry team, empowering developers to build faster and look better.